hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Ok, so I learned some considerable amount of information
+* How can I make them so they become second nature?
+* I feel like I am working through to 'prove' them again from scratch
+* Need to summarize what I learned in a common/natural sense way

+## Relax.
+Dont be anxious, its no way to live life.
+* Enjoy the process
+* Inspect each step
+* Take your time and make sure it is spent meaningfully

+## Hints are dangerous
+* need a proper reason to arrive at the solution
+* I had assumed $x_1 < x_2 < x_3 ...$ when it was $\{ x_1, x_2, x_3 \}$, leading me towards a wrong solution
+* Consider the most basic facts and lay them out
+* Assumptions are fine as long as you know they are assumptions and are willing to forgo

+## Dont aim to learn everything, learn to think and work through, the process

 ## Exercise
 * To come up with potential good question that investigate connections.
   * And the solve these questions